scipy-conference/scipy_proceedings/papers/jonathon_smith/2016_monte_scipy.rst

 ^^^^^^^^^^^^^^^^^^^^

-Lets start off by creating a BOA database and loading the default data sets for planetary ephemerides, coordinate frames, and body parameters.
+Lets start off by creating a BOA database and loading the default data sets for planetary ephemerides (the trajectories of all the planets in the solar system), coordinate frames, and body parameters like mass and shape.
 We will also load in our Voyager 2 trajectory. [#]_

 .. [#]
     JPL hosts two excellent websites for accessing trajectory data for